 How much does a license cost?
 The FCC charges $35 and the license is valid for ten years.
 The license examiner typically charges $15.
 Alameda County occasionally provides the exam and license for free!

 Do I have to join?
 No, but joining increases your opportunities for training and mentorship.
-We can introduce you to radio clubs that may be closer to you, if preferred.
+You are able to join more than one club and we can introduce you to radio clubs that may be closer to you.
 Joining a team is simple.
 Start attending monthly general meetings and check in on the weekly nets as a guest.
+When ready, let the team membership coordinator know you want to become a member.

 Can I join the Sheriff's Comm Team?
 Yes!
-Come to the meetings (see below).
+Any Alameda County resident adult age 18+ with no serious criminal history can join.
+Come to the monthly meetings at 7:30pm on the first Wednesday of each month except holidays (add to calendar).
+We meet at the Alameda County Office of Emergency Services (OES), 4985 Broder Blvd., Dublin (map).
 We will invite you to training and events that are open to the general public.
 After a few months of consistent participation, we can take steps for membership, such as a background check.

-What is membership?
-Once you pass the background check, you are sworn in as a member.
-Sworn members have access to member-only training and events, leadership opportunities, a uniform allowance, Disaster Service Worker (DSW) designation, workers' compensation insurance, and an ACSO ID Card.
-To remain in good standing, you must continue to make most monthly meetings and net check-ins.
+What is membership like?
+Sworn members have access to member-only training and events, leadership opportunities, a uniform allowance, Disaster Service Worker (DSW) designation and disability insurance, and an ACSO ID Card.
+To remain in good standing, you must continue to make most monthly meetings (about 2 hours per month) and net check-ins (about 15 minutes weekly).
+You must also complete mandated online training within your first year, about 10 courses of 30 minutes each.
+Members are also required to lead one weekly net every six months.

 What is the time commitment?
 The weekly check-in takes about 15 minutes.
-The monthly meeting lasts about 2.5 hours.
-The self-paced training classes take about an hour each.
+The monthly meeting lasts about 2 hours.
+The self-paced training classes take about 30 minutes each.
 FirstAid/CPR class is 8 hours every other year.
 Many classes are optional but will contribute to your enjoyment.

 When is the monthly general meeting?
-Our general meetings occur on the first Wednesday of the month at 1930 hours (730pm) at OES, 4985 Broder Blvd.
-Dublin.
+Our general meetings occur at 7:30pm on the first Wednesday of each month except holidays (add to calendar).
+We meet at the Alameda County Office of Emergency Services (OES), 4985 Broder Blvd., Dublin (map).